Jlangley3360/Incident-Response-Report-Unauthorized-Persistence-Discovery/README.md

 The system was confirmed to be compromised with a persistent backdoor.

-The malicious script located at:
+The malicious script located at: /tmp/.hidden_malware/malware.sh

+was scheduled to execute every five minutes via a root-level cron job, confirming unauthorized persistence and full system compromise.

+---

+## Indicators of Compromise (IOCs)

+- Malicious script: `/tmp/.hidden_malware/malware.sh`
+- Persistence mechanism: root cron job (`/var/spool/cron/crontabs/root`)
+- Execution interval: every 5 minutes